dananjaya-wick/smart-backpack/README.md

 # smart-backpack

-this is a real-time system
+this is a real-time system1